Financial-Times/x-dash/components/x-live-blog-wrapper/readme.md

             const { post } = ev.detail;

             // post object contains data about a live blog post
-            // post.postId can be used to identify the newly rendered
+            // post.id can be used to identify the newly rendered
             // LiveBlogPost element
       });